Gearank – Music Gear Information for Live Performance or Studio

 At publication time this was the Equal Highest Rated Multiswitch Looper Pedal along with the Boomerang III.

-A few months of exposure to live looping and my curiosity got the better of me - I ended up going straight for a multitrack and multi-switch pedal with stereo loops, the Boss RC-300.
+After a few months of exposure to live looping, my curiosity got better - I went straight for a multitrack and multi-switch pedal with stereo loops, the Boss RC-300.
 It quickly became central to my acoustic and live looping sets.
-The RC-300 was the flagship Boss Loop Station model for many years, and was widely considered as the best looping pedal.
+The RC-300 was the flagship Boss Loop Station model for many years and was widely considered the best looping pedal.

-It was beyond being just a looper pedal - with expanded looping and input/output options for crafting complex loop sequences.
-With Boss stereo looper engine and recording time of up to 10,800 seconds (3 hours), there's a ton of things to do on this loop pedal.
-This powerful looper pedal also has the ability to record, play, and overdub 3 simultaneous tracks, with dedicated start and stop controls.
+It was beyond being just a looper pedal, with expanded looping and input/output options for crafting complex loop sequences.
+With a Boss stereo looper engine and recording time of up to 10,800 seconds (3 hours), this loop pedal has many things to do.
+This powerful looper pedal also can record, play, and overdub 3 simultaneous tracks with dedicated start and stop controls.

 To do all this, it follows the typical guitar processor template, with multiple footswitches, an expression pedal, and expanded input/output options.
-In addition to its looper function, it also comes with built-in effects and drum loops for accompaniment.
+In addition to its looper function, it has built-in effects and drum loops for accompaniment.
 I've listed its detailed specifications below.

-Note that although the RC-300 was the flagship model of the line, Boss has since released the RC-600 which is a more expensive looper with 6-simultaneous tracks, up to 13 hours of recording time and other improved features.
-But it is getting some flak due to bugs, so it hasn't really replaced the RC 300 as the best looper pedal just yet.
+Although the RC-300 was the line's flagship model, Boss has since released the RC-600, a more expensive looper with six simultaneous tracks, up to 13 hours of recording time, and other improved features.
+However, it is getting some flak due to bugs, so it hasn't replaced the RC 300 as the best looper pedal yet.

 Boss RC-300